Giuliano Amato

 Later, he was Vice President of the Convention on the Future of Europe that drafted the European Constitution and headed the Amato Group.
 He is commonly nicknamed dottor Sottile, which means "Doctor Subtilis", the sobriquet of the Scottish Medieval philosopher John Duns Scotus, a reference to his political subtlety.
 From 2006 to 2008, he was the Minister of the Interior in Romano Prodi's government.

-He has served on the Constitutional Court of Italy from September 2013 to September 2022, to which he was appointed by President Giorgio Napolitano.
+He served on the Constitutional Court of Italy from September 2013 to September 2022, to which he was appointed by President Giorgio Napolitano.
 He also served as President of the Court from 29 January 2022 to 18 September 2022.